 The Dark Magic of the Reich

-Back from his Russian journey and through debriefing Conrad is invited to a Scottish Castle and back briefly into the life of horse, hunt, dog and gun.
-This was the world in which Stuart Menzies reserved for his closest, most confidential contacts.
-Conrad was invited.
-His unnamed hostess was an old flame of his.
+Back in London from his Russian journey and after debriefing, Conrad is invited to a Scottish castle, returning briefly to the life of aristocratic house parties and shooting.
+Conrad implies that his hostess was an old flame from London in the Twenties.
+Although unnamed, it is clear from sprinkled clues that she was Wilma, Countess Cawdor, and that he was staying at her husband’s Scottish seat, Cawdor Castle near Inverness.
 He is back in familiar company.
-He has had articles published in Horse and Hounds and is known universally now as an International Playboy.
-Conrad O’Brien Ffrench the Marquis de Castel Thomond.
-With a reputation and history ‘massaged’ by MI6 to create the perfect spy.
-A wealthy (he actually complains he was paid less than a window cleaner by MI6) a man of adventure; company to Princes and friend to all.
-He was multilingual, diplomatic and gracious, a first class sportsman and an excellent shot.
+He has had articles published in Horse and Hound and other publications.
+He is known universally now as an International Playboy – Conrad O’Brien-ffrench, the Marquis de Castel Thomond, with a reputation and history ‘massaged’ by MI6 to create the perfect spy.
+A wealthy (he actually complains he was paid less than a window cleaner by MI6) man of adventure, he socialises with Royalty and is a friend to all.
+Multilingual, diplomatic and gracious, he was a first class sportsman and an excellent shot.
 He did actually carry a small automatic revolver as a matter of course in those days.
-Not quite the thing to bag a couple of grouse with though, unless you are really Bond of course.
-But on another side he was also seen as someone who squandered his money and time living the high life.
-He complains that hiding behind the façade of an International Playboy that others saw him only in that role and judged him accordingly.
-It was this aspect of disapproval his old flame and hostess evinced when they met, it became so obvious and frustrating uncomfortable for him.
-He so wanted to explain but could not.
+Not quite the thing to bag a couple of grouse with, though, unless you are really Bond of course?
+Yet, he was also seen as someone who squandered his money and time living the high life.
+Indeed, he himself complains that, hiding behind the façade of an International Playboy, others saw him only in that role and judged him accordingly.
+And when they met, Wilma Cawdor’s disapproval became so obvious that Conrad wanted to explain – but could not.
 Better to be silent.

-He posits that Hitler was the medium to Haushofer the magician.
-He says he had much reliable information by this occultist group.
-The group leader the ardent anti Nazi was arrested he died in a concentration camp with his wife.
-Rudolfo was always his primary source.
-His connections and influence ranged far and wide the Vatican with their advanced knowledge of international affairs was a particularly fruitful source, but all of his intelligence was always of the highest quality.
+Despite his numerous high-level contacts, Rudolfo von Gerlach was always Conrad’s primary source.
+His connections and influence ranged far and wide.
+From within the Vatican, he gained detailed knowledge of international affairs – a particularly fruitful source.
+But, however it came his way, all his intelligence was always of the highest quality.
 They were good friends too.
-As Conrad travelled up and down Germany it allowed him to personally survey the growth of militarism within Germany.
-He filed reports about installations around Munich, Rosenheim, Berchtesgaden and Reichenhal.
-He discovered the Germans had detailed knowledge of the Maginot Line and comprehensive plans on just how they would destroy its power grid.
+As Conrad travelled up and down Germany, it allowed him to personally survey the growth of militarism within Germany.
+He filed reports about installations around Munich, Rosenheim, Berchtesgaden and Reichenhall.
+It is during this time that he discovered the Germans had detailed knowledge of the Maginot Line and comprehensive plans to destroy its power grid.
 They knew where the generators were located and they were marked for destruction.

 It was spring 1938.
-He heard Kathleen had died in Harbin.
-The fate of Monivea laid heavy on his mind.
-The “moths” returned to Kitzbühel.
-Again Conrad was swept into their retinue and the game of courtly diplomacy took his time again.
-Here he met King Leopold of Belgium his mother the Dowager Queen Elisabeth , and Countess Sophie Toerring.
-They were being presented to their majesties by Ludovic Wilhelm a Bavarian Baron.
+Conrad heard Kathleen had died in Harbin.
+The fate of Monivea laid heavily on his mind.
+Conrad was swept briefly into the game of courtly diplomacy when a Royal party took the Villa Erna adjacent to his chalet.
+He met King Leopold of Belgium, his mother, the Dowager Queen Elisabeth, and her sister, Countess Sophie Toerring.
+They were being presented to Their Majesties by Ludovic Wilhelm, a Bavarian Baron.
 They soon became friends.
-Elisabeth was the life and soul of the party her wide interests ranging from Egyptology to music.
-Her life with her Beloved Albert,, whose staunch resistance to the Keiser had given Britain the time they needed to prepare and have the British Expeditionary Force in place at the outbreak of the Great War.
-It had earned them the gratitude of the free world.
-Had Belgium capitulated when Germany invaded it is likely all would have been lost.
-Albert and Elisabeth story is the stuff of legend.
+Elisabeth was the life and soul of the party, her wide interests ranging from Egyptology to music.
+The staunch resistance of her beloved husband King Albert I of Belgium to Kaiser Bill’s forces had given the British Expeditionary Force time to take up position at the outbreak of the Great War.
+It had earned him the gratitude of the free world.
+Had Belgium capitulated when Germany invaded, it is likely all would have been lost.
+Albert and Elisabeth’s story is the stuff of legend.
 Conrad found Elisabeth the most pleasant of company.
-He did act as her private secretary once briefly.
-He said Leopold was weighed down by the responsibilities of Kingship and was lucky to get some skiing in before the crisis which was to find him lacking.
-He recalls at 2 o’clock one morning on leaving their company he saw the sky was ablaze with red, it was the Northern lights.
+He did once act briefly as her private secretary.
+He said Leopold was weighed down by the responsibilities of kingship and was lucky to get some skiing in before the crisis which was to find him lacking.
+He recalls on leaving their company at 2 o’clock one morning that he saw the sky was ablaze with red; it was the Northern Lights.
 He went back and told Elisabeth and the whole party came to look.
-‘Bubi’ as the Baron was called said the villagers would read this as an evil omen, a portent of war.
+‘Bubi’, as the Baron was called, said the villagers would read this as an evil omen, a portent of war.
 In this they would be correct.
-Just over the mountain Hitler was in his eagles nest finalising his plans.
+Just over the mountain, Hitler was in his Eagle’s Nest finalising his plans.

 Next Page